 2. Difficulties in laser welding of aluminum alloy

-There are many difficulties in laser welding of aluminum alloy affected by the properties of the matrix material.
+Laser welding of aluminum alloy poses many challenges due to the properties of the matrix material.

-The surface tension of liquid aluminum is low, the thermal conductivity of solid aluminum is high, and Al, Mg and other elements are easy to oxidize, resulting in poor weld surface forming.
+Furthermore, the low surface tension of liquid aluminum, high thermal conductivity of solid aluminum, and ease of oxidation of elements such as Al, Mg can result in poor weld surface forming.

-In addition, in order to reduce the requirements of aluminum alloy laser welding on assembly clearance and inhibit the occurrence of weld cracks, laser wire filling welding or laser arc hybrid welding technology is usually used.
+To reduce the requirements of aluminum alloy laser welding on assembly clearance and prevent the occurrence of weld cracks, laser wire filling welding or laser arc hybrid welding technology is commonly used.

-Since the aluminum alloy welding wire is relatively soft, it is necessary to ensure the directivity of the welding wire from the wire feeding nozzle to avoid problems such as unmelted welding wire and deviation of filled weld;
+However, as the aluminum alloy welding wire is relatively soft, it is crucial to ensure the welding wire’s directivity from the wire feeding nozzle to prevent problems like unmelted welding wire and deviation of filled weld.

-At the same time, the oxide film on the surface of the original aluminum alloy and the newly generated oxide layer of molten aluminum will affect the spreading effect of filler wire.
+Simultaneously, the oxide film on the surface of the original aluminum alloy and the newly generated oxide layer of molten aluminum can affect the spreading effect of filler wire.

-Fig. 1 shows some process problems existing in laser welding of aluminum alloy.
+Figure 1 illustrates some of the process problems associated with laser welding of aluminum alloy.

 a) Rough surface